taylorbell57/ExoSLAM2025_Eureka/README.md

 | `eureka_tutorial/crds_cache`                           | `/home/jwst/crds_cache`        |

 > **Important:** Make sure you're selecting the actual folder — not typing or pasting paths — to avoid issues.
 The folder must exist before launching.

+You can safely ignore the Environment variables section of the Optional Settings.

 Once you have that all specified, then click **Run**.